LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 `data-openkeynav-key-owner` hook.

 An accepted structural command has precedence in OpenKeyNav's capture listener.
-Native-owned keys pass through untouched.
-While structural navigation is active, legacy `h`, configured `1`–`6`, and `s` commands are consumed without calling the heading or scrolling helpers, so they cannot create temporary focus stops.
-Application-owned character commands and system shortcuts using Alt/Ctrl/Meta pass through unchanged.
-Any other unaccepted key continues through OpenKeyNav's existing shortcut dispatcher and then to the page when no OpenKeyNav shortcut matches.
-Entering click, move, or menu mode exits structural navigation first.
+Native-owned keys, application-owned character commands, and unhandled system shortcuts using Alt/Ctrl/Meta pass through untouched.
+Structural Navigation remains active while the existing shortcut dispatcher runs heading, heading-level, and scroll-region commands.
+Click Mode, Move Mode, and the shortcut menu are temporary foreground layers: they own keystrokes until they finish or are dismissed, then Structural Navigation resumes.
+The configured Structural exit remains available while a foreground layer is active.
+Unrecognized keys continue to the page.
+When two OpenKeyNav commands are assigned the same chord, the explicitly configured Structural Navigation command has precedence when no foreground layer is active.

 ## Invalidation and cleanup